Singing Torah Team

 With the growth of the web and browsers, Singing Torah now offers a complete set of learning modules to meet the diverse needs of learners and educators.

-Singing Torah’s technology-based learning system was a Mass Challenge (an organization to stimulate entrepreneurship) semi-finalist in 2017 and Jonathan led his team to become a semi-finalist in the MIT $100,000 business plan competition.
+Singing Torah’s technology-based learning system was a Mass Challenge (an organization to stimulate entrepreneurship) semi-finalist in 2017 and Yoni led his team to become a semi-finalist in the MIT $100,000 business plan competition.